zihangs/plan_generators/mkdocs/docs/index.md

 ## Top quality planner

 To use the top quality planner, we need set a quality-multiplier.
-For example, if quality-multiplier = 1.1, then this planner will return all the plans with a cost less than the lowest cost$\times$1.1, the lowest cost is the cost of an optimal plan.
+For example, if quality-multiplier = 1.1, then this planner will return all the plans with a cost less than the lowest cost $\times$1.1, the lowest cost is the cost of an optimal plan.

 ```sh
 # ./plan_topq_via_topk.sh <domain> <problem> <quality-multiplier>